Table 28: Antifungal Agents - Topical

 - inadequate response (within the last 90 days), adverse reaction, or contraindication to ciclopirox cream.

-SmartPA: Claims for ciclopirox suspension will usually process at the pharmacy without a prior authorization request if the member has a history of paid MassHealth pharmacy claims for ciclopirox cream within the most recent 90 days.†
+SmartPA: Claims for ciclopirox suspension will usually process at the pharmacy without a PA request if the member has a history of paid MassHealth pharmacy claims for ciclopirox cream within the last 90 days.†

 clotrimazole/betamethasone lotion